2021 Washington Football Team season: Week 10: vs. Tampa Bay Buccaneers

 In a rematch of their Wild Card matchup from the previous season, Washington upset the Buccaneers 29-19 to end their four-game losing streak.
 Tom Brady threw two interceptions in the first quarter, which Washington turned into 10 points to take a 13-0 lead early in the second.
 Tampa cut the lead to 23-19 early in the fourth, but Washington sealed the game with a 10 minute, 19-play touchdown drive.
 With the win, Washington improved to 3-6 on the season.
-This was their first victory over Brady since 2003 where they defeated him 20–17 while Brady was still with the Patriots.
+This was their first victory over Brady since 2003 where they defeated him 20–17 when Brady was still with the Patriots.